Best Online Education Programs in Maryland (2026)

 How does Education pay in Maryland compare to other states?

-Maryland salaries are approximately 18.8% higher than the national average for education roles.
+Maryland offers competitive wages for education professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes Maryland a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for education in Maryland?